-Not only that, altruism also makes us feel that we’ve made an observable, positive impact in the world.
+Not only that, but altruism also makes us feel that we’ve made an observable, positive impact on the world.
 We feel valued and useful, thereby boosting self-esteem as well as happiness.

 In order to get the most out of anything, we need it to work for us.
 Otherwise, it can become more of a chore or a challenge than a pathway to enrichment.

 In order to play to your strengths, you must know what they are!
 Here is one of our articles that will help you identify your strengths.